On the use of the Derivative Approximation for Likelihoods for Gravitational Wave Inference: The MCMC Fisher hybrid and the issue of GW priors

 \section{The MCMC Fisher hybrid and the issue of GW priors}

-In most cases in GW, except perhaps for events with both very high signal-to-noise ratio and measurements in multiple detectors, the FM results extend to unphysical values, such as angles well outside of their $[0, \pi]$ or $[0, 2\pi]$ support.
-In order to prevent the FM from covering these unphysical regions of the parameter space, one can introduce priors to the analysis.
+In most cases, in GW, except perhaps for events with both very high signal-to-noise ratio and measurements in multiple detectors, the FM results extend to unphysical values, such as angles well outside their $[0, \pi]$ or $[0, 2\pi]$ support.
+To prevent the FM from covering these unphysical regions of the parameter space, one can introduce priors to the analysis.

 If one wants to remain completely inside the Fisher formalism, the priors must be Gaussian functions, which are used to build a prior FM, which is then added to the likelihood FM.
-Adding Gaussian priors can improve substantially the conditioning number of the resulting posterior FM, and therefore its reliability.
+Adding Gaussian priors can improve substantially the condition number of the resulting posterior FM, and therefore its reliability.
 Therefore, in GW FM analysis one should always add at least very conservative Gaussian priors for the parameters with bounded support.
 See~\cite{Rodriguez:2013mla} for further discussion on prior effects on GW FM.
-We tested the following conservative priors, and we find them to substantially improve the FM performance:\footnote{Thorughout this work, the parameters $\{d_L,\iota,\psi,\phi_0,{\rm RA},{\rm Dec},t_0, {\cal M}\}$ are measured in units of \{Gpc, rad, rad, rad, deg, deg, sec, $M_{\odot}$\} respectively, while \{$\delta_M,\chi_s,\chi_a$\} are dimensionless.}
+We tested the following simple, mildly informative priors, and we find them to substantially improve the FM performance:\footnote{Throughout this work, the parameters $\{d_L,\iota,\psi,\phi_0,{\rm RA},{\rm Dec},t_0, {\cal M}\}$ are measured in units of \{Gpc, rad, rad, rad, deg, deg, sec, $M_{\odot}$\} respectively, while \{$\delta_M,\chi_s,\chi_a$\} are dimensionless.}

-$F_{\rm prior}$ is conservative in the sense that it assumes uncorrelated standard deviations for all parameters and simply mimic the total support range of the angular, $\delta_M$ and spin variables.\footnote{Another important effect of including these priors is the reduction in rejected sources, from 31\% down to only 0.7\% according to our inversion threshold condition.} Finally, following \cite{Iacovelli:2022bbs}, we deal only with sources with an inversion threshold $\epsilon_{\rm inv}$ are less than $0.05$, being $\epsilon_{\rm inv}$ defined below:
+$F_{\rm prior}$ is only mildly informative in the sense that it assumes uncorrelated standard deviations for all parameters and simply mimic the total support range of the angular, $\delta_M$ and spin variables.\footnote{Another important effect of including these priors is the reduction in rejected sources, from 31\% down to only 0.7\% according to our inversion threshold condition.} Finally, following \cite{Iacovelli:2022bbs}, we deal only with sources with an inversion threshold $\epsilon_{\rm inv}$ are less than $0.05$, being $\epsilon_{\rm inv}$ defined below: